 Cover of "The Dragonborn Comes" from The Elder Scrolls V: Skyrim by her English voicebank.
 Not only does she sing beautifully, she then sings part of the game's main theme that's the Dragon Language.
 And there's also the awesome PV featuring Miku herself singing next to the piano player.

 "Earth Song", a beautiful blending of all her append voicebanks.

 "Eazy Dance" (misspelling is intentional) is made by the same producer as "Freely Tomorrow", Mitchie M, and is a just as awesome dance tune.
 There are two moreversions with awesome MMD P Vs by Raiku-P.

 "E-iRO" Amazingly, this song is calm, somewhat sad, and a bit upbeat all at once.
 It's hard to explain.

 "The Forgotten Song" by whoo is absolutely beautiful.
 Miku's voice sounds great in it, and the indie-esque feel is something you don't find often with Vocaloid.
 For more eargasms, listen to this remix.

 "Goddess of Spring".
 A very beautiful and haunting song featuring a wonderful animation of Miku playing the harp on a small island in the middle of a lake in a forest under the moonlight.
 And especially haunting is the ending where the camera views Miku's reflection in the water, but as it pans up, she and the harp are gone, leaving an empty seat.
 A somewhat low resolution CG version with English subtitles, but where Miku can be seen to be noticably breathing, can be viewed here.

-"I=Fantasy" It was only a matter of time, Miku covered SeeU's demo songs, and in Korean too.
+"I=Fantasy".
+It was only a matter of time before Miku covered SeeU's demo songs, and in Korean too.